Interiors: Critical response

-On Rotten Tomatoes, it has an approval rating of 81%, based on reviews from 16 critics, with an average score of 6.8/10.
-On Metacritic, the film has a score of 67, based on reviews from 9 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based 18 reviews, with an average rating of 6.9/10. weighted average, assigned the film a score of 67 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Vincent Canby of The New York Times called the film "beautiful" and complimented Gordon Willis on his "use of cool colors that suggest civilization's precarious control of natural forces", but noted:

-Richard Schickel of Time wrote that the film's "desperate sobriety...robs it of energy and passion"; Allen's "style is Bergmanesque, but his material is Mankiewiczian, and the discontinuity is fatal.
+Richard Schickel of Time wrote that the film's "desperate sobriety ... robs it of energy and passion"; Allen's "style is Bergmanesque, but his material is Mankiewiczian, and the discontinuity is fatal.
 Doubtless this was a necessary movie for Allen, but it is both unnecessary and a minor embarrassment for his well-wishers."

-Roger Ebert gave the film four stars and praised it highly, writing "Here we have a Woody Allen film, and we're talking about O'Neill and Bergman and traditions and influences?
+Roger Ebert gave the film four stars and praised it highly, writing, "Here we have a Woody Allen film, and we're talking about O'Neill and Bergman and traditions and influences?
 Yes, and correctly.
 Allen, whose comedies have been among the cheerful tonics of recent years, is astonishingly assured in his first drama."

 Gene Siskel awarded three stars out of four and wrote:

-Charles Champlin called the film "somber, intense and stunning," concluding "Like Cries and Whispers, Allen's Interiors is, for all the somberness of the material, in the end an affirmation of life and a transcendent piece of art.
+Charles Champlin called the film "somber, intense and stunning", concluding, "Like Cries and Whispers, Allen's Interiors is, for all the somberness of the material, in the end an affirmation of life and a transcendent piece of art.
 The film lovers will love it if joke-seekers do not.

 Penelope Gilliatt of The New Yorker wrote: "This droll piece of work is [Allen's] most majestic so far.
 The theme its characters express is very Chekhovian.
 It is pinned to the idea that the hardest, and most admirable thing to do is to act properly through a whole life."

-James Monaco, in his 1979 published book American Film Now, described Interiors as the most pretentious film by a major American filmmaker in the last 30 years.
+James Monaco, in his 1979 book American Film Now, described Interiors as "the most pretentious film by a major American filmmaker in the last thirty years" alongside Mickey One (1965).

 In 2016, Interiors was listed as Allen's 11th best film in an article by The Daily Telegraph critics Robbie Collin and Tim Robey, who wrote that "the emotional effort being expended is cumulatively hard to shrug off" and praised Stapleton's performance.

 Woody Allen's response

-Allen's own fears about the film's reception are recounted in a biography of Allen by Eric Lax, where he quotes Ralph Rosenblum, the film's editor:
+Allen's own fears about the film's reception are recounted in a 1991 biography of Allen by Eric Lax, where he quotes Ralph Rosenblum, the film's editor:

-Later, while watching the film with an acquaintance, Allen reportedly said "It's always been my fear.
+Later, while watching the film with an acquaintance, Allen reportedly said, "It's always been my fear.
 I think I'm writing Long Day's Journey into Night and it turns into Edge of Night."

 Looking back on the film in 1982, Allen said: